This post may contain affiliate links. Please see our disclosure policy.

-Fresh ginger is one of my staples, and I love the flavor it adds to any meat!
+But this recipe, is definitely one that is extra special!
+As a nutritionist, I love using fresh ginger as one of my staples, and love the flavor it adds to any meat!
 Ginger also happens to be a super food.
 It is a root vegetable that has been used for hundreds of years for a variety of purposes (medicinal, to preserve food, to add flavor, etc.) Other benefits of ginger include: maintaining blood circulation, settling discomfort in the gut, boosting the immune system, reducing pain and inflammation, and many more!

 This simple dish is a great way to add ginger to your diet.
 If you’ve never cooked with it before, this dish is a perfect place to start because of the subtle taste and combination with the honey.